 Total Carbon Emissions figure is an absolute figure, dependent on size of the assets, and not a ratio like Weighted Average Carbon Intensity or Total Carbon Footprint.
-Our Total Carbon Emissions have increased compared to prior years mainly due to our increase of AuM and eligible data coverage.
-Our Total Carbon Footprint has reduced compared to 2023 as presented in the previous section.

 It can be useful for providing a perspective of the amount of financing our AuM is contributing towards the remaining total global carbon budget.
 The remaining total carbon budget to limit global warming to 1.5°C and avoid any material long term effects from climate change is 500 billion tonnes of carbon emissions - refer to the United Nations Framework Convention on Climate Change for more information.